Eschatologue/CM_wiki/docs/gameplay/action-options.md

 **Cost:** :rsc-action: Action

-If you take the Disengage action, your movement doesn't provoke opportunity attacks for the rest of the turn.
+If you take the Disengage action, your movement doesn't provoke Opportunity Attacks for the rest of the turn.

 ## Dodge